 The Group manages CO2 emissions in totality and not on a basis of intensity, with the aim of reducing greenhouse gas emissions consistent with the Paris Agreement.

-Main Activities of the Energy Saving and Renewable Energy Project (Fiscal 2023)
+Main Measures Relating to Energy Saving and Renewable Energy (Fiscal 2024)

 Please scroll sideways